Code-Institute-Submissions/MS2_flappy_bird/README.md

 This version of the game offers the classic Flappy Bird gameplay (without the medals), a clean interface, and a simple design (which is inspired by the original game).
 If you enjoy the game by playing it, the game has achieved its purpose!

-**Disclaimer:** The flappy bird game is developed for educational purposes.
+**Disclaimer:** The Flappy Bird game is developed for educational purposes.

 This project is the second out of four Milestone Projects in the Full Stack Web Development Program I am attending at The Code Institute.